See What We Do for more detail about our professional and reliable import service

 So we need to evaluate the vehicle based on its condition on auction day.
 Generally though we will have quite a good idea of how well maintained a vehicle is just based on its overall condition.

 Once successful at auction we will provide your comprehensive Vehicle Import Guide in PDF with simple step by step instructions for you to follow.
 This is specific for your vehicle and location and will explain everything you need to do to import your vehicle.
 It will include details for sending payment, shipping, compliance, Customs clearance and registration, and contact details for the compliance workshop and Customs Agent.

 We will provide your contact details and the vehicle details to your Customs Agent and compliance workshop.

 Your vehicle will be transported from auction to our agent’s holding yard awaiting payment and shipping.
 More pictures will be taken for you.
-De-gassing of the a/c system will be undertaken if required, although in most cases this is no longer necessary as an exemption is available to private importers.
+De-gassing of the a/c system is not required as an exemption is available to private importers.